telerik/reporting-docs/knowledge-base/displaying-telerik-report-in-net-maui-and-maui-blazor-applications.md

 You can also put the page of the viewer into a separate html file and refer it into the web view.

 ## Embedding Telerik Reporting into a .NET MAUI Blazor App

 In this scenario, we will use the Blazor wrapper of the Html5 Report Viewer.
 For details, check the article [How to Use Blazor Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/blazor-report-viewer/how-to-use-blazor-report-viewer%}).
 You may also check our Native Blazor Report Viewer released in [R3 2022](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r3-2022-16-2-22-914).
 An example can be found in the installation folder of Telerik Reporting, by default: `C:\Program Files (x86)\Progress\Telerik Reporting {{site.suiteversion}}\Examples\CSharp\CSharp.BlazorNativeExample.VS2022.sln`.

-1. Create the Maui Blazor app.
+1. Create the MAUI Blazor app.
-2. Add the `Telerik.ReportViewer.Blazor NuGet` package.
+1. Add the `Telerik.ReportViewer.Blazor NuGet` package.
-3. In the `wwwroot\index.html`, add the following scripts
+1. In the `wwwroot\index.html`, add the following scripts

 	````JavaScript
 <head>